Nevada NRS § 205.270 prohibits larceny from a person. This is defined as

 And if the charge gets totally dismissed, then the defendant can petition for a record seal immediately.4

 Arrested on a larceny charge?
-Our criminal defense lawyers offer free consultations on creating an attorney-client relationship in Clark County (including Henderson) and throughout the state of Nevada.
+Contact our Las Vegas theft lawyers for legal advice on Nevada larceny law.
+Our criminal defense lawyers practice throughout Clark County (including Henderson) and the state of Nevada.
 Our practice areas range from DUI, traffic tickets, and domestic violence to theft, violent crimes, and drug crimes.
-And we appear in justice and district courts throughout the state.
+And our criminal law attorneys appear in both justice and district courts.

 See our articles on related theft crimes, including retail theft, embezzlement (NRS 205.300), grand larceny of a motor vehicle (NRS 205.228), the crime of grand larceny / grand theft (NRS 205.220), obtaining property by false pretenses (NRS 205.380), and vending machine theft (NRS 205.2707) – now repealed.